devfavian/BitByte/README.md

 ## 📜 Commands

-- `!Bhelp` → Replies with a list of command
+- `/Bhelp` → Replies with a list of command
-- `!Bping` → Replies with `pong!`
+- `/Bping` → Replies with `pong!`
-- `!Buserinfo` → Displays information about you or a mentioned user
+- `/Buserinfo` → Displays information about you or a mentioned user
-- `!Bclear` → Deletes a specified number of messages (admin only)
+- `/Bclear` → Deletes a specified number of messages (admin only)
-- `!Bavatar` → Shows the avatar of yourself or a mentioned user in high resolution
+- `/Bavatar` → Shows the avatar of yourself or a mentioned user in high resolution
-- `!Bservericon` → Shows the server icon in high resolution (1024px)
+- `/Bservericon` → Shows the server icon in high resolution (1024px)
-- `!Bremind <seconds> <message>` → Schedules a reminder and pings you when it’s due
+- `/Bremind <seconds> <message>` → Schedules a reminder and pings you when it’s due

 More utilities and fun commands coming soon!